lea549/Gibberish_Generator/README.md

 # Gibberish_Generator
-This Gibberish generator inspired from https://www.youtube.com/watch?v=sIvgdAZrl-Y
+This Gibberish generator is inspired from https://www.youtube.com/watch?v=sIvgdAZrl-Y